dthyresson/thyresson-io/src/content/blog/post-andover-how-ai-used-in-classroom.md

 ---
-title: 'Examples of how AI is used in the Classroom at Phillips Andover'
+title: 'Examples of How AI is Used in the Classroom at Phillips Andover'
 description: 'Nicholas Zufelt, Instructor in Mathematics, Statistics, and Computer Science at Phillips Andover described several concrete examples of how Andover teachers are already using AI in their classrooms'
 pubDate: '2025 Oct 09'
 updatedDate: '2025 Oct 09'